mtz8302/AOG_SectionControl_ESP32/README.md

 # AOG_Section_control

-<b>Section Control running on ESP32 or Arduino 33 iot for AgOpenGPS PC Software.<br>
+<b>Section Control running on ESP32 or Arduino nano 33 iot for AgOpenGPS PC Software.<br>
-Nano33iot has sometimes connection to WiFi problems, caused by WiFi libary, so prefer ESP32
+Nano33iot has sometimes WiFi connection problems, caused by WiFi libary and to less HP, so prefer ESP32.
+For existing Nano boards, the Upgrade to Nano33iot, to get WiFi is a good solution.

 Supports: <br>- Section control, 16 sections
           <br>- hardware input switches (Main ON/OFF, OFF/Auto/ON for each section, +/- pressure (only motor driven, no rate control in V4 so far))